 Sheet Metal Worker

-As a sheet metal worker apprentice, you'll acquire essential skills in fabricating, installing, and repairing sheet metal components.
-You'll learn to read blueprints, measure accurately, and work with various sheet metal tools and equipment.
-Safety practices, including the use of personal protective equipment (PPE), are a key focus.
-You'll also develop expertise in problem-solving, project planning, and maintaining high professional and ethical standards.
+As a sheet metal worker apprentice, you’ll develop essential skills in fabricating, installing, and repairing sheet metal components.
+You’ll learn to read and interpret blueprints, take precise measurements, and safely operate a variety of specialized tools and equipment.

 About the program